-This document discusses running our navigation software on a Ubiquity Robotics robot base, using the supported Raspberry Pi camera.
+This document discusses running our fiducial based navigation software on a Ubiquity Robotics robot base, using the supported Raspberry Pi camera.
 It also assumes that you have a workstation with ROS installed, which is connected to a network in common with the robot.
 You will need a printer, too.